petermr/tigr2ess/PROGRAM.md

 research.

 *Note: all materials in dictionaries and code use only characters 32-127 ("ANSI").
 Much software, e.g. browsers, is unable to render higher code points reliably.
 We appreciate that this does not do justice to names, places and words from non-anglophone cultures.*
+**NOTE: This is/will be considerably revised after discussions on 2019-02-08**

 ## Overview